duartedasilva172/netflix_nineties_movies/README.md

 # 🎬 Netflix 90s Movies EDA

-This project explores Netflix's movie catalog, focusing on films released during the 1990s.
+This project explores a simulated Netflix movie catalog, focusing on films released during the 1990s.
 It includes exploratory data analysis (EDA), trend profiling, and preparation for potential modeling or dashboard visualization.

 ## 📁 Project Structure